Canon 600D vs 1D Mark II

 - More heavily discounted: Has been around for much longer (launched in January 2004).

-If the count of individual advantages (bullet points above) is taken as a guide, the 600D is the clear winner of the match-up (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 600D comes out slightly ahead of the 1D Mark II (13 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 600D vs 1D Mark II

 This is why hands-on reviews by experts are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 1D Mark II«||-||++||-||o||-||Jan 2004||4,499||-||Canon 1D Mark II|

 |Canon 77D« »||-||82/100||4.5/5||4.5/5||4/5||Feb 2017||899||Canon 77D|

 |Canon 1200D« »||+||-||4/5||4/5||4.5/5||Feb 2014||449||-||Canon 1200D|

 |Canon M« »||+||-||4/5||3.5/5||4/5||Jul 2012||599||-||Canon M|

 |Canon 1Ds Mark III« »||-||++||4.5/5||-||-||Aug 2007||7,999||-||Canon 1Ds Mark III|